Introduction to Colorado Wine Country

 Palisade | The Heart of Colorado Wine Country

-One of the best ways to see the Colorado wine country is on two wheels.
+One of the best ways to see Colorado’s wine country is on two wheels.
 Any of the local bike shops in town can set you up to do a self-guided winery tour.
 Maps of all the wineries are available at the Visitor Center, your hotel will more than likely have them too.
 I also suggest checking out Map My Ride before you set out, to you know – map your ride.

 What’s your favorite town or spot for wine tasting in Colorado?